Oli2/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-## This repository has been created to dtore the deliverables of Exploratory Data Analysis course projects
+This repository has been created to store and share the deliverables of Exploratory Data Analysis course projects